yycho0108/RoboND-DeepLearning-Project/writeup.md

 However; too strong of a regularization (1e-3) proved to slow down learning and hurt the performance of the model.
 After twiddling with the term for a bit, I settled with 1e-4.

-This way, the network learned to better generalize to the samples, rather than rote memorizization of the training samples.
+This way, the network learned to better generalize to the samples, rather than rote memorization of the training samples.

 ### Results